Meet the team

 Commencing his career with Maison Talbooth in Suffolk (one of the leading and innovative country house hotels of its time), he learned his trade before moving to London to gain the vital experience that the big hotels offered, with experience over the next 7 years with the Savoy, Connaught, Berkeley and Dorchester.

-During the re-development period in 2008, Andrew spent time at the two-Michelin starred Andrew Fairley at Gleneagles and the Michelin starred Northcote Manor to refresh his skills.
-With a brand new “state-of-the-art” kitchen, and a creative and dedicated team, he is now creating exciting and delicious menus here at Rothay Garden and hopefully, for many years to come.
+During Rothay Garden's re-development period, Andrew spent time at the two-Michelin starred Andrew Fairley at Gleneagles and the Michelin starred Northcote Manor to refresh his skills.
+With a new “state-of-the-art” kitchen installed, and a creative and dedicated team, he is now creating exciting and delicious menus here at Rothay Garden and hopefully, for many years to come.

 Joint Head Chef